llpeterson/security/systems.md

 3. Integrity-protected using an HMAC

-4. Encrypted using a symmetric-key cipher
+4. Encrypted using a secret-key cipher

 5. Passed to the transport layer (normally TCP) for transmission